 Gallery in the Grove is a volunteer operated art gallery in Sarnia-Lambton that presents rotating juried and themed exhibitions featuring established and emerging visual artists from Ontario.
-The gallery operates a gift shop of artisan goods, runs public programs and workshops, and directs commissions into arts education, scholarships, and the long-running Visiting Artists in Lambton Schools program for Grade 6 students.
+The gallery operates a small curated gift shop, offers public programs and workshops, and directs commissions into arts education, scholarships, and its long-running Visiting Artists in Lambton Schools program for Grade 6 students.
+Regular hours are posted on the website for visitors interested in exhibitions and student showcases.
+The organization is governed by a dedicated board of volunteers and focuses on community engagement through exhibitions and school outreach.

 Last updated on Apr 19th, 2026